gerson-eduardo/challenge-2/README.md

 </p>

 <p>
-  <h3>About the ms-scholar's(a,b,c,d,e)</h3>
+  <h3>About the ms-scholar-b</h3>
-  <p>- The general purpose of the ms-scholar-b microservice is to consume functions provided by the core ms-auth-and-auto microservice.</p>
+  <p>- The general purpose of the ms-scholar microservice is to consume functions provided by the core ms-auth-and-auto microservice.</p>
   <p>- Using Openfeign, other microservices can make a request to the center.
 That way:</p>
   <p>- With the GET request made in the following path: /ms-b/api/scholar/{id_user}/microsservice/{id_microserice}.
 It is possible to obtain permission from the user (user_id) entered and their role in the       microservice (if registered in it).</p>
   <p>- It is possible to obtain a list of all users and their roles in a given microservice through the GET request: /ms-b/api/scholar/microsservice/{id_microsservice}.</p>